quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/ssr-middleware.md

             res.redirect(err.url)
           }
         }
-        else if (err.code === 404) {
+        // hmm, Vue Router could not find the requested route else if (err.code === 404) {
           // Should reach here only if no "catch-all" route
           // is defined in /src/routes
           res.status(404).send('404 | Page Not Found')
         }
+        // well, we treat any other code as error;
+        // if we're in dev mode, then we can use Quasar CLI
+        // to display a nice error page that contains the stack
+        // and other useful information
         else if (process.env.DEV) {
           // render.error is available on dev only render.error({ err, req, res })
         }
+        // we're in production, so we should have another method
+        // to display something to the client when we encounter an error
+        // (for security reasons, it's not ok to display the same wealth
-        else {
+        // of information as we do in development) else {
           // Render Error Page on production or
           // create a route (/src/routes) for an error page and redirect to it